The Rational Basis® of Happiness Podcast

 Yes, ma'am.

-Okay, so it’s—and that’s typical.
-When I've worked with some people who've had bipolar, they've told me that sometimes they’re high.
-They’re aware that they’re almost pushing themselves into a high and exaggerating it because they don’t want to go low.
-There’s almost a sense of wanting to keep that sense of “I don’t want to face the fact that I genuinely feel the world is the pits.”
-What is going on in your life?
-There are different...let me make this a little simpler.
-There are key areas in any of our lives that are important to take a look at, and our view on what's possible really matters.
-And one area is your career.
-How are things going there?
+Okay, and that's typical.
+When I've worked with some people who have had bipolar, they've told me that sometimes when they're high, they're aware that they're almost pushing themselves into a high and exaggerating it because they don't want to go low.
+There's almost a sense of wanting to keep that sense of, ?I don't want to face the fact that I genuinely feel the world is the pits.?

 Oh, PTSD, Post-Traumatic Stress Disorder.

-Yeah, from some things that have happened in the military, and it’s finally starting to actually manifest itself.
+Yes, ma'am, from some things that have happened in the military, and it's finally starting to actually manifest itself.

 Okay, so are you isolating more, pulling back more, numbing yourself?

-Actually, this past couple of weeks have been pretty good, but up until the beginning of April, I had been out of the house a grand total of about 47 times.
+Actually, this past couple of weeks have been pretty good.
+But up until the beginning of April, I had been out of the house a grand total of about 47 times.

-Okay.
-Oh, 47 times.
+Oh, 47 times?
 Since when?

 Since January 2.

-Okay, and then you're keeping track of how many times you’ve been out?
+Okay.
+And you're keeping track of how many times you've been out?

 No, it's a rough guess.

-Okay, let me...let me tell you what I'm hearing, and it may not be what you're expecting.
+Okay, let me tell you what I'm hearing, and it may not be what you're expecting.
 You said recently you've been feeling pretty good regarding the PTSD, the Post-Traumatic Stress Disorder.
-When I hear the word “good,” what I would get...the tip I would give you is to ask yourself the question, “What is making it a little...what is making me assess this as good?
+When I hear the word ?good,? the tip I would give you is to ask yourself the question: What is making me assess this as good?
 What is a little bit better than in the past?
-What am I doing differently that’s helping myself out?”
-Whenever your mind detects something that’s going a smidgen better in your life—I don’t mean the fake better from the bipolar—but a little better, ask yourself what it is; put it into words, because then you have more control over it.
-If I know that what helps my day go a little better is that that particular morning I made a list of the top two things I wanted to accomplish and I got them done, then the next day, it would be good for me to write down the top two things that I want to accomplish for that day, because it’s a good method for me.
-So something...what do you think is going...what is going well in your life, Thomas?
+What am I doing differently that's helping myself out?

-Actually, I haven’t really thought about it, you know.
+Actually, I haven't really thought about it.